SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 {% include image.html url="/img/EC/scenario3.jpg" description="<small>Scenario 3</small>" %}

 ##### Moving window approach and update of model parameters
 In the training phase, all possible data was taking into account.
 In the validation phase, a moving window approach is applied.
 Only a part of the historical data is taken into account to perform the prediction.
-The number of  steps and the forecast horizon are determined in the file taskParameters.ini which was foreseen by the EU.
-They are read in once on the first call of the main.py file which is the only script called by predict.sh.
+The number of steps and the forecast horizon are predetermined by the EU.
 {% include image.html url="/img/EC/moving_window.jpg" description="<small>Moving window approach in validation phase.</small>" %}

 The deep learning model can be (but is not in the final submission) (pre-)trained and updated on specific moments in time.
 All data is used in the training phase, with a limited train window, to train the model and the scaling parameters are determined (cfr.
 Scenario 1).
 In the validation phase, the model (and scaling parameters in Scenario 3) get updated, every fixed number of steps.